singh1114/best/_posts/2020-03-23-k-nearest-neighbor-algorithm-using-sklearn-distance-metric.md

 ## Disadvantages of KNN algorithm

-* The cost of predicting the `k` nearest neighbours is very high.
+* The cost of predicting the `k` nearest neighbors is very high.
 * Doesn't work as expected when working with a big number of features/parameters.
 * Hard to work with categorical features.